Arthur-Conan-Dog/just-javascript-algorithms/array.md

 ### [Majority Element II](https://leetcode.com/problems/majority-element-ii/)

-all elements appear more than ⌊ n/3 ⌋ times. => can only have two candidates.
+all elements appear more than ⌊ n/3 ⌋ times. => can at most have two candidates.

 ```js
 var majorityElement = function (nums) {